 Its active ingredient is trimetazidine which was the first cytoprotective anti-ischemic agent developed and marketed by Laboratoires Servier (France).
 Trimetazidine is usually prescribed as a long-term treatment of angina pectoris, and in some countries (including France) for tinnitus and dizziness.
 Controlled studies in angina patients have shown that trimetazidine increases coronary flow reserve, thereby delaying the onset of ischemia associated with exercise, limits rapid swings in blood pressure without any significant variations in heart rate, significantly decreases the frequency of angina attacks, and leads to a significant decrease in the use of nitrates.

 It improves left ventricular function in diabetic patients with coronary heart disease.
 Recently, it has been shown to be effective in patients with heart failure of different etiologies.

-Trimetazidine stimulates metabolism of cardiomyocytes and brain neuronal cells, thereby stabilizing oxygen consumption and myocardial contractility.
+Buy Trimetazidine to stimulate the metabolism of cardiomyocytes and brain neuronal cells, thereby stabilizing oxygen consumption and myocardial contractility.
 In patients with angina pectoris, the drug has a pronounced effect of reducing blood pressure and regulating the heart rate after several weeks of administration.

 Coronary heart disease with angina pectoris manifestations.
-The drug provides symptomatic treatment and prevents vascular vertigo, tinnitus, hearing impairment and chorioretinal vascular disorders.
-Trimetazidine-Teva can be administered both individually and in combination with other antianginals in case they do not provide the required effect.
+The drug provides symptomatic treatment and prevents vascular vertigo, tinnitus, hearing impairment, and chorioretinal vascular disorders.
+Trimetazidine-Teva can be administered both individually and in combination with other antianginals in case if they do not provide the required effect.